connorskees/connorskees.github.io/content/extend-rule.md

 Complex selectors are composed of 1 or more compound selectors joined together by combinators.
 Valid combinators are descendant (` `), next sibling (`+`), child (`>`), and following sibling (`~`).
 The semantics of these are relevant to some parts of extend, and can be found in the [MDN docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Combinators).

 Finally, selector lists are composed of 1 or more comma separated complex selectors.

 A bit more verbose phrasing of this can be found in the [CSS spec](https://drafts.csswg.org/selectors-4/#syntax).
-Sass, largely being a superset of CSS, inherits much of its syntax from the CSS spec.
+Sass, being a superset of CSS, inherits much of its syntax from the CSS spec.

 #### Anatomy of a Single Extend

 Extension has three arguments: the extendee, the extender, and the target.
 The extendee and extender are selector lists.
 The target is a simple selector.

 When we apply extension from the extender to the extendee, we look for all instances of the target and intelligently replace the target with the extender such that the extender takes on the same semantics of the target.

-Let's look at a simple example of an extend,
+This phrasing is a bit dense, so let's look at a simple example of an extend:

 ```scss
 a {